ziplab/SN-Net/README.md

 ## News

+- 28/03/2023.
+Code for stitching LeViTs has been released.
 - 27/03/2023.
 We release the code and checkpoints for stitching ResNets and Swin Transformers.
 - 22/03/2023.
 SN-Net was selected as a highlight at CVPR 2023!🔥
 - 02/03/2023.
 We release the source code!
 Any issues are welcomed!